JonathanKelsi/Ray-Tracing/README.md

 ```

 ## Acknowledgments
-This project was made relining on the book *Ray Tracing In One Weekend*, written by Peter Shirley.
+This project was made following the book *Ray Tracing In One Weekend*, written by Peter Shirley.